mfatihaktas/dataspaces_wa/README.md

 dataspaces_wa
 =============

-Implementing dataspaces abstraction over multiple dataspaces instances interconnected over WAN.
+Implementing dataspaces abstraction over multiple dataspaces instances.

+Look at README for more detail.